 In other situations, it might be interesting to find differences between file sets.
 For example, you might like to know which files have changed on your computer, comparing a Time Machine backup of last Friday with one of last Tuesday.
 It could also be interesting to find out where exactly two macOS system installations of two computers are differing.
 The latter task is also known as “sysdiffing”, a technical term derived from a utility used on Windows platforms to perform similar operations.

 After performing a sync check, Sync Checker will either confirm that all files are identical, or it will present all detected mismatches.
 You can browse through the differing items, analyzing exactly where a mismatch occurred, and if the differences are critical or negligible.
 Filter tools help you to navigate through large sets of mismatching objects.
+Ignore lists assist you to exclude objects in advance, based on their names or file system locations.
 You can also create a textual report of the results which can be printed or exported.

 It is even possible to analyze the results offline: You can save the mismatch report as document into a file and evaluate it, perhaps on some other computer, at a later time.
 When working with an offline document, the results will be presented in the same fashion as if you had performed a sync check online.